1938 Auckland Rugby League season: Auckland representative team

 In March the Auckland Rugby League board of control offered the Auckland representative coaching position to Bob Banham, the New South Wales representative five-eighths.
 A cable was received back from him accepting the position and he was expected to arrive in time for the matches on April 8.
 The board intended to place Banham in a local team "for playing purposes".
 It was reported that he had been unlucky to miss out on selection in the 1937 Australian team which toured England and he had also turned down an offer to coach Queensland.
 In early march it was decided to place Banham in the North Shore Albions side for six weeks and then review the placement.
 After six matches for North shore it was decided to leave him there for 3 more weeks before moving to and coaching the City team.
 Bert Avery, Hec Brisbane, and A Renwick were appointed selectors for Auckland for the season while Brisbane was nominated by Auckland to be one of the three selectors for the North Island side.

 Obituary

 George Seagar (snr)

 In August George Seagar died aged 73.
 He had two sons who both represented New Zealand, George Seagar and Allan Seagar.
-George senior was a strong supported of rugby league and was an original vice-president of the Auckland Rugby League.
+George senior was a strong supporter of rugby league and was an original vice-president of the Auckland Rugby League.
 He was later made a life member in recognition of his services to the game.
-He was survived by a wife, seven sons and three daughters, with 25 grandchildren and one great grandchild.
+He was survived by a wife, seven sons and three daughters, with 25 grandchildren and one great-grandchild.